Window Treatment Installation Handyman in East Mesa, AZ

 How The Toolbox Pro Handles Window Treatment Installation

 With 15+ years in the East Valley, we've hung window treatments in Dobson Ranch, Superstition Springs, San Tan, Power Ranch, and everything in between.
-We know the housing stock.
-We know what works.
+Furthermore, we know the housing stock.
+Furthermore, we know what works.

 Our process: arrive on time with the right tools and hardware already selected based on a pre-installation phone call; measure and verify your order matches the actual opening; locate studs and assess wall material; determine the best bracket placement for level, secure, and functional operation; install using rated anchors appropriate to the wall; and walk through operation with you before we leave.

 We don't cut corners with cheap hardware.
-The cheap brackets from Home Depot last about 18 months.
-We don't use those.
+The from Home Depot last about 18 months.
+Furthermore, we don't use those.
 We use brackets that'll still be rock-solid in five years.
 Same goes for the rest of it.
-It costs a little more upfront.
-It pays dividends later.
+Indeed, it costs a little more upfront.
+Indeed, it pays dividends later.

 Frequently Asked Questions